Key Takeaways

 - Open your wallet app.

-- Enter the amount you want to send.
+- Enter the amount you want to send and sometimes Memo codes if required.

 - Enter the recipient’s QR code or wallet address.